 If you have not considered using horticulture oil as the first line of defense against insects in your landscape, here are a few facts to consider:

 - Horticultural oils are safe and organic.
-Horticulture oils are refined to remove any of the impurities that would be damaging to plants, and then combined with emulsifiers so that you can mix the product with water and spray it on plants.
+Horticulture oils are refined to remove any of the impurities that would be damaging to plants.
+The oil is then combined with emulsifiers so you can mix the product with water and spray it on plants.